DaemonicWrath/rectangles/README.md

 - Adjacency
   - Determine if two rectangles share a side either fully, partial or sub-line

+## Running

+This project acts a library and does not have anything to run. instead to check the library run `npm test`

 ## Dependencies

 This project was generated using [typescript-starter](https://github.com/bitjson/typescript-starter) and trimmed down

 - yarn 2
-  - this project uses the newest version of yarn berry.. for this project i have disabled plug n play npm should work normally
+  - this project uses the newest version of yarn berry.. for this project i have disabled plug n play and not included the yarn cache folder. npm should work normally
 - Typescript
   - used to help catch logic errors
 - ava